sandoropiok/number-guessing-game-js-basic/README.md

 - The game randomly selects a number between 1 and 100.
 - The player enters their guess, and the game responds with:
-  - **"Too low!"** if the guess is smaller than the correct number.
+  - **"Wrong!
+Try with a lower number."** if the guess is smaller than the correct number.
-  - **"Too high!"** if the guess is larger than the correct number.
+  - **"Wrong!
+Try with a higher number."** if the guess is larger than the correct number.
-  - **"Congratulations!"** when the player guesses the correct number.
+  - **"Congratulations, you won!"** when the player guesses the correct number.

 ## 🛠️ Setup